SMTG-Bham/easyunfold/docs/index.md

 The Atomic Simulation Environment ([ASE](https://wiki.fysik.dtu.dk/ase/)) is used by `easyunfold` for reading in structures, so structure file IO is natively supported for essentially all public DFT codes.

+In fact, ASE already can run band structure calculations using many plane-wave DFT codes.
+However, reading the plane wave coefficients from calculation outputs is not widely supported yet, which are needed here for band unfolding.
+Nevertheless, using ASE's existing IO framework to widen the code support can be a fruitful direction for further development.

 ### Code Compatibility Notes
 - Atom-projected band structures are currently only supported for `VASP` calculation outputs.
 - Gamma-only and non-collinear spin calculations are not supported for `CASTEP`.